gvwilson/sensibleadventures/nardica/nardica.md

 or been given in return for doing odd jobs for people around the harbor.
 She pushed the toolbox back into place and slung her toolbag over her shoulder, tucking the bent reciprocating rod into it and snugging the drawstring tight.

 Three quick steps and a one-handed vault took her over the railing onto the pier.
-As she raced toward shore,
+As she hurried toward shore,
 she felt the weight of life on the *Guinevere* lift from her shoulders.

 The Antarctic summer didn't have days or nights,